PolinaBevad/jet_hdf5/README.md

 To process calculations of Гb and creating the plot, run:
 `python hdf5_reader.py -f [hdf5_file_path]`
+Option -t can be used to calculate integral energy.
+Otherwise energy will be output only for the current lorentz factor.
 This also will create *gamma_[hdf5_file_name].hdf5* file that contains result of calculating Гb values and energy values.
 It can be used in next runs.
 To run tool on already created gamma dataset (to only process energy and gammaB preparing for plots), run:
 `python hdf5_reader.py -g [gamma_hdf5_file_path]`